Chev-on/MCA-2024/tasks/Week8.md

 ## Description

-Adventages of time-frequency analysis mean that we can get a closer look at timbre, tempo, melody, dynamics.
-With Allegro it can be see that the sound is not very full, this makes sense as it only involves string instruments.
-In comparison Winter has a much fuller sound as it makes use of multiple instruments and electronic music.
+Using time-frequency analysis, like a spectrogram, we can see how different sounds emerge and fade, and we can get a closer look at timbre, tempo, melody, dynamics.

+For example, Allegro, which features only stringed instruments, time-frequency analysis shows the sound is less rich and focuses on a specific harmony.
+In comparison, this rendition of Winter features a variety of instruments and electronic sounds.
+This shows a much fuller sound and spans across a wider spectrum of frequencies.
+With this, we know it is possible to catagorise music in some way based on the output of some time-frequncy analyses.